 Lights out machining is a method of automating manufacturing to minimize or eliminate the amount of human interaction needed.
 This idea of replacing humans with a gadget or process that will do the same job faster, better, or cheaper is not a new one.

 In recent years, the allure of robotics and automation has continued to grow, including in the field of precision machining.
 Fully automated lights out production — with its potential for increased productivity, greater throughput, energy savings, and reduced labor costs — is probably the dream of every machine shop owner.

-But the reality is a challenge, especially in the world of precision machining.
+But the reality is a challenge, especially in the world of precise machining.
 Even with operations that claim to offer fully automated, lights out production, it’s a bit of a fantasy to say any precision machining service is “running by itself” all day and all night.

-Criteria for Viable Lights Out Machining
+Criteria for Viable Lights Out Precise Machining

 - All the machinery, including tools, peripherals, and programming, must work together flawlessly.
 The equipment must be able to withstand continuous operation, ideally with the ability to self-monitor and either auto-correct or switch off if a problem arises.

 - The same goes for the mechanisms used to feed material into the equipment, deliver coolant, remove debris, and offload finished products.

 - And contrary to the “no humans required” dream, remote monitoring by a person — again, with the ability to correct minor problems or shut the system down in the event of a major issue — is an added advantage.